OfficeDev/office-js-docs-pr/docs/outlook/get-or-set-the-subject.md

     }
 });

-// Get the subject of the item that the user is composing. function getSubject() {
+// Gets the subject of the item that the user is composing. function getSubject() {
     item.subject.getAsync((asyncResult) => {
         if (asyncResult.status === Office.AsyncResultStatus.Failed) {